 story of his part in this drama.

-Because of his experience in B17s, he had been scheduled for that trip around the world,
+Because of his experience in B17s, he had been scheduled for that trip around the world, not

-plane was on its way to Manila.
+its way to Manila.

 “What!?”
 He said, “I’m supposed to be on it.
 Who’s the copilot?”